Another in a series of “Ask Acadia on My Mind!” Q&As

 As you may know, Les, Acadia’s dark sky is celebrated every year during the Acadia Night Sky Festival, in September.
 Some of the sites used for stargazing during the festival may be good places for you to set up your telescope at night, as would be some favorite locales for night-sky photographers.
 Assuming you aren’t setting up the telescope for commercial purposes, or for a group larger than 30, there would be no special use permit required by the park.

 There’s no park pass required to visit the park November through April.
-Most of the Park Loop Road is normally open through the end of November, but this year, a 4-mile section of the Loop Road, between Cadillac Mountain Road and Jordan Pond, will be closed beginning Nov.
-15, to allow trimming of overhead tree limbs and reopening of historic vistas.
-Plan your stargazing accordingly.
+Most of the Park Loop Road is normally open at least through the end of November.

 Here are some possibilities for telescope spotting: